LimJiaJing/cz4010-project-python/README.md

 # assign pre-determined variables for psi
 key_size = 1024 # both private keys and large prime
 ```
+Note: Possible key sizes are 512&leq;`key_size`&leq;1024, where `key_size` is a multiple of 8.
+For minimum security, 1024 should be used.

 ### v1.1 - Prevent man-in-the-middle attack with symmetric key encryption!
 [(go to top)]